SUP PUMP

 Inflatable SUP Pump Options

-When inflating your SUP, you have a few different options as far as pumps go.
+When inflating your SUP, you have several different pump options.
 You can use a manual hand pump, an electric pump, or a foot pump.

 Each has pros and cons that you’ll want to consider before purchasing.